 - Stores the specified code set, territory, and collating sequence.
-A flag is set in the database configuration file if the collating sequence consists of unique weights, or if it is the identity sequence. - · Creates the schemata called SYSCAT, SYSFUN, SYSIBM, and SYSSTAT with SYSIBM as the owner.
+A flag is set in the database configuration file if the collating sequence consists of unique weights, or if it is the identity sequence. - Creates the schemata called SYSCAT, SYSFUN, SYSIBM, and SYSSTAT with SYSIBM as the owner.
 The server node on which this command is issued becomes the catalog node for the new database.
 Two nodegroups are created automatically: IBMDEFAULTGROUP and IBMCATGROUP.
-For more information, see the SQL Reference. - Binds the previously defined database manager bind files to the database (these are listed in db2ubind.1st).
+For more information, see the SQL Reference. - Binds the previously defined database manager bind files to the database (these are listed in the utilities bind file list, db2ubind.1st).
 If one or more of these files do not bind successfully, CREATE DATABASE returns a warning in the SQLCA, and provides information about the binds that failed.
 If a bind fails, the user can take corrective action and manually bind the failing file.
 The database is created in any case.
-A schema called NULLID is implicitly created when performing the binds with CREATEIN privilege granted to PUBLIC. - Creates SYSCATSPACE, TEMPSPACE1, and USERSPACE1 table spaces.
-The SYSCATSPACE table space is only created on the catalog node.
+A schema called NULLID is implicitly created when performing the binds with CREATEIN privilege granted to PUBLIC. - Note: The utilities bind file list contains two bind files that cannot be bound against down-level servers: